UBC-MDS/pictureperrrfect/README.md

     be able to specify the type of pooling (max, min, or mean) as well as the kernel size.

--   Function 4 rotate\_perrrfect: This final function applies a rotation to a given image and outputs the result.
+-   Function 4 rotation\_perrrfect: This final function applies a
+    rotation to a given image and outputs the result.
 A user can specifiy the number of degrees they wish the image to be rotated.

 Image processing is very popular in the R ecosystem so we are aware that we are not reinventing the wheel with our package, but we hope to gain a